 Transaction Endorser will implement, maintain and monitor a comprehensive written information security policy that contains appropriate technical and organizational measures (the “ Endorser TOMs ”) to protect the security and confidentiality of Signed Data.
-The Endorser TOMs will be appropriate to the Signed Data that Transaction Endorser Processes and will meet the requirements set forth in Article 32 of the GDPR, the BTEA and the Bedrock Governance Framework.
+The Endorser TOMs will be appropriate to the Signed Data that Transaction Endorser Processes and will meet the requirements set forth in Article 32 of the GDPR, the TEA and the Bedrock Governance Framework.
 The Endorser TOMs will meet the standards in Appendix 2 of the Standard Contractual Clauses attached hereto and the Transaction Endorser Technical and Organizational Policies as set forth in the Bedrock Governance Framework (the “ Endorser TOPs ”).
 The parties agree the Endorser TOPs satisfy the requirements of this Section 7.
-The Bedrock Consortium may update the Endorser TOPs pursuant to the Bedrock Governance Framework in light of the development and progression of technology.
-Such updates will be communicated to Transaction Endorser via electronic communication and/or notification on the Bedrock Consortium website.
+The LFGN may update the Endorser TOPs pursuant to the Bedrock Governance Framework in light of the development and progression of technology.
+Such updates will be communicated to Transaction Endorser via electronic communication and/or notification on the LFGN website.
 Accordingly, Transaction Endorser reserves the right to implement Endorser TOMs that exceed the requirements of the Endorser TOPs; provided that the functionality and security of the Services are not degraded.

 8. Audits .

-Upon reasonable notice to Transaction Endorser, the Bedrock Consortium may conduct or may engage an independent third party which shall not be a direct competitor of Transaction Endorser and shall be bound to obligations of confidentiality (“ Auditor ”) to conduct an information security audit of Transaction Endorser to meet its audit requirements under Article 28 of the GDPR and its obligations under Articles 32 to 36 of the GDPR.
+Upon reasonable notice to Transaction Endorser, the LFGN may conduct or may engage an independent third party which shall not be a direct competitor of Transaction Endorser and shall be bound to obligations of confidentiality (“ Auditor ”) to conduct an information security audit of Transaction Endorser to meet its audit requirements under Article 28 of the GDPR and its obligations under Articles 32 to 36 of the GDPR.
 Prior to commencement of the audit, the parties will agree in writing to the terms and conditions governing the conduct of the audit.
-Transaction Endorser will reasonably cooperate with the Bedrock Consortium and/or its Auditor in conducting such audit; provided that, nothing in this DPA will require Transaction Endorser to provide information to the Bedrock Consortium that is publicly available on the Bedrock Business Utility. by Bedrock Consortium agrees to reimburse reasonable and documented expenses incurred by Transaction
+Transaction Endorser will reasonably cooperate with the LFGN and/or its Auditor in conducting such audit; provided that, nothing in this DPA will require Transaction Endorser to provide information to the LFGN that is publicly available on the Bedrock Business Utility. by LFGN agrees to reimburse reasonable and documented expenses incurred by Transaction

-Endorser related to any information security audit initiated by Bedrock Consortium.
+Endorser related to any information security audit initiated by LFGN.

 9. Security Breach .

-Without undue delay after becoming aware, Transaction Endorser will notify the Bedrock Consortium in writing of any actual Security Breach.
-Transaction Endorser will promptly investigate any Security Breach and is obligated to expend no more than an amount mutually agreed between Bedrock Consortium and Transaction Endorser.
-Any additional amount of required expenditure will be the obligation of Bedrock Consortium consistent with Section 13 below.
-Transaction Endorser will provide the Bedrock Consortium with reasonable assistance to satisfy any legal obligations of the Bedrock Consortium in relation to such Security Breach (including any obligation to notify data protection authorities or data subjects).
-In the event of a Security Breach, the Bedrock Consortium has the right to control the breach notification process, unless the GDPR dictates otherwise.
+Without undue delay after becoming aware, Transaction Endorser will notify the LFGN in writing of any actual Security Breach.
+Transaction Endorser will promptly investigate any Security Breach and is obligated to expend no more than an amount mutually agreed between LFGN and Transaction Endorser.
+Any additional amount of required expenditure will be the obligation of LFGN consistent with Section 13 below.
+Transaction Endorser will provide the LFGN with reasonable assistance to satisfy any legal obligations of the LFGN in relation to such Security Breach (including any obligation to notify data protection authorities or data subjects).
+In the event of a Security Breach, the LFGN has the right to control the breach notification process, unless the GDPR dictates otherwise.

 10. Return or Destruction of Signed Data.

-Upon termination or expiration of the BTEA and to the extent technically feasible given the architecture of the Utility, Transaction Endorser will return to the Bedrock Consortium or destroy all Signed Data and all copies thereof in its possession or under its control as specified in the Endorser TOPs, except to the extent that Transaction Endorser is required under the GDPR to keep a copy of the Signed Data.
+Upon termination or expiration of the TEA and to the extent technically feasible given the architecture of the Utility, Transaction Endorser will return to the LFGN or destroy all Signed Data and all copies thereof in its possession or under its control as specified in the Endorser TOPs, except to the extent that Transaction Endorser is required under the GDPR to keep a copy of the Signed Data.

 11. Records .